Chief Editor / Publisher

 Alexa van Sickle

-Before producing for R&K, Alexa was an online editor and writer for a global security think tank.
-She has held various roles in publishing and journalism, including arts reviewing, book and journals editing, beat reporting and travel writing.
-Alexa grew up in Vienna, Austria, has British and Canadian heritage and spent the last decade-plus in the UK and the US.
-She writes about international affairs, travel and food, with particular interest in Cuban baseball and Swiss fondue.
+Before producing for R&K, Alexa was an editor and writer at the International Institute for Strategic Studies, a global security think tank, and assistant editor of the Institute’s scholarly journal, ‘Survival: Global Politics and Strategy’.
+A graduate of Columbia Journalism School, Alexa has held various roles in publishing and journalism including arts reviewing, book editing, beat reporting and travel writing, and her work has appeared in The Guardian, the Atlantic, Forbes and openDemocracy, among others.
+Alexa grew up in Vienna, Austria, has British and Canadian heritage, and is based in Berkeley, California (for the moment).
+Particular interests include Cuba, food and surfing.
 Chili enthusiast, especially when paired with Banana Bread beer.

 Chris Stromquist is a musician, composer, producer and occasional crowdsurfer living in New York City.
 When not on tour with bands such as Kultur Shock and Slavic Soul Party! he can be found performing around New York as well as composing and recording in his Brooklyn studio.
 When in Sarajevo he always eats Ćevapčići.
 In Buenos Aires his favorite cuts are Asado de tira, Entraña and Vacio.
 In Berlin or Istanbul he will always eat ișkembe çorbası, even if he's not hung over.